Gosselke-Loic/MiniRT/README.md

-To working project, need to add lbft and mlx mac.
+Need to add libft and mlx for working